stashed/docs/docs/addons/percona-xtradb/standalone/index.md

 #### Wait for BackupSession

-The `sample-xtradb-backup` CronJob will trigger a backup on each scheduled slot by creating a `BackupSession` CRD.
+The `sample-xtradb-backup` CronJob will trigger a backup on each scheduled slot by Provisioning a `BackupSession` CRD.

 Wait for a schedule to appear.
 Run the following command to watch `BackupSession` CRD,